Spartans line up with competitive field to begin season

-Matt Weise is in his 10th season as the head coach for the women's rowing program in 2014, and previously spent seven years as an assistant.
+Matt Weise embarks on his 11th season as the head coach for the women's rowing program in 2015, and previously spent seven years as an assistant.
 Weise continually develops the nationally-recognized program, leading the team to its highest placing at the NCAA Championship and back-to-back Big Ten team titles (2008, 2009) and an unprecedented four straight Gold medals for the varsity eight at Big Ten Championships.

-Over his eight seasons as the head coach of the Green and White, Weise has led the Spartans to seven NCAA appearances, three Big Ten championships and one Central Region Championship.
-Weise, a three-time Big Ten Coach of the Year, has also coached 11 All-Americans, five Big Ten Athletes of the Year, two Big Ten Freshmen of the Year and 12 Academic All-Americans. he has guided his crews to a bid in the NCAA regatta in each of the last five seasons.
+Over his 10 previous seasons as the head coach of the Green and White, Weise has led the Spartans to seven NCAA appearances, three Big Ten championships and one Central Region Championship.
+Weise, a three-time Big Ten Coach of the Year, has also coached 11 All-Americans, five Big Ten Athletes of the Year, three Big Ten Freshmen of the Year and 12 Academic All-Americans.

 Weise's 2011 team was the top Big Ten finisher at the NCAA Championship regatta in Gold River, Calif.
 The Spartans were seventh as a team (55 points), and the varsity eight was sixth, tying its program-best finish.
 Two MSU seniors earned All-America honors: senior Kellie LaPointe was a second team selection, while Laura Cowal capped her MSU career with First Team All-America and Big Ten Athlete of the Year honors.
 The Spartans have had four consecutive Big Ten Athletes of the Year in the sport of rowing, and Cowal is just the second athlete in the history of Big Ten rowing to earn both Freshman and Athlete of the Year honors (fellow Spartan Anne Cowan is the other.)
 Cowal also made history by becoming the only athlete in Big Ten history to win four gold medals in a varsity eight at the Big Ten Championships.
 Two months after her graduation, Cowal earned a gold medal at the U-23 World Rowing Championships as the two seat in the Canadian eight.